 - 1. Change in legal marital status marriage, divorce, or death of a spouse - 2.
 Change in number of dependents birth, death, adoption, placement for adoption, award of legal guardianship - 3.
-Change in employment status of the employee's spouse or employee's dependent switching from part-time to full-time employment status or from full-time to part-time, termination or commencement of employment, a strike or lockout, commencement of or return from an unpaid leave of absence which results in employee/dependent becoming ineligible for coverage - 4.
+Change in employment status of the retired employee's spouse or dependent switching from part-time to full-time employment status or from full-time to part-time, termination or commencement of employment, a strike or lockout, commencement of or return from an unpaid leave of absence which results in retired employee/dependent becoming ineligible for coverage - 4.
 Dependent satisfies or ceases to satisfy eligibility requirement.

 If you experience one of these changes, you may make changes in your PEIA coverage during a plan year.
-To make a change in your coverage, use PEIA's online enrollment site, "Manage My Benefits" or get a Change-in- Status form from PEIA.
+To make a change in your coverage, use PEIA's online enrollment site, "Manage My Benefits" or get a Change-in-Status form from PEIA.
 ALL changes require additional documentation as detailed in the chart on the next page.

-Status Change Event Documentation Required Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a biological child or stepchild due to open enrollment or one of the qualifying events listed below Copy of child's birth certificate Adding coverage for an adopted child due to open enrollment or one of the qualifying events listed below Copy of adoption papers Adding coverage for any other dependent child due to open enrollment or one of the qualifying events listed below Copy of court-ordered guardianship papers Divorce Provide a copy of the divorce decree showing that the divorce is final.
-Marriage Copy of valid marriage license or certificate Open Enrollment under spouse's employer's benefit plan A copy of printed material showing open enrollment dates and the employer's name.
-Death of spouse or dependent A copy of the death certificate.
-Beginning of spouse's employment A letter from the spouse's employer stating the hire date, effective date of insurance, what coverage was added, and what dependents are covered.
-End of spouse's employment A letter from the spouse's employer stating the termination or retirement date, what coverage was lost, and dependents that were covered.
-Significant change in health coverage due to spouse's employment A letter from the spouse's insurance carrier indicating the change in insurance coverage, the effective date of that change and dependents covered.
-Unpaid leave of absence by employee or spouse A letter from your or your spouse's employer stating the date that you or your spouse went on unpaid leave or returned from unpaid leave.
-Change from full-time to part-time employment or vice versa for employee or spouse A letter from your or your spouse's employer stating the previous hours worked and the new hours worked and the effective date of the change.
+Qualifying Event Documentation Required Divorce Copy of the divorce decree showing that the divorce is final Marriage Copy of valid marriage license or certificate Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a dependent child Copy of child's birth certificate Adding coverage for any other child who resides with policyholder Copy of court-ordered guardianship papers Open Enrollment under spouse's or dependent's employer's benefit plan Copy of printed material showing open enrollment dates and the employer's name Death of spouse or dependent Copy of death certificate Beginning of spouse's or dependent's employment Letter from the employer stating the hire date, effective date, what coverage was added, and what dependents are covered End of spouse's or dependent's employment Letter from the employer stating the termination or retirement date, what coverage was lost, and dependents that were covered Significant change in health coverage due to spouse's or dependent's employment Letter from the insurance carrier indicating the change in insurance coverage, the effective date of that change and dependents covered Unpaid leave of absence by spouse or dependent Letter from the employer stating the date the covered person went on unpaid leave or returned from unpaid leave Change from full-time to part-time employment or vice versa for policyholder, spouse or dependent Letter from the employer stating the previous hours worked and the new hours worked and the effective date of the change